AmyOuY/HotelManager.NETCore/README.md

   <li> A desktop application originally built with .NET Framework4.7 that allows managing Hotel Rooms, Clients, Check-ins, Checkouts, Check in/out Reports and User Data Access with Authentication and Role Based Authorization. </li>
   <li> Front-end was implemented with Windows Presentation Foundation (<strong>WPF</strong>) using Caliburn Micro's MVVM pattern and Dependency Injection container. </li>
   <li> A middle Web API layer that services the front-end was created using ASP.NET MVC and Web API, Authentication and Authorization with Swagger documentation, and Async/Await. </li>
-  <li> Back-end data was managed by Microsoft SQL Server and stored/accessed through Class Library using Dapper as Object Relational Mapper (ORM). </li>
+  <li> Back-end data was managed by Microsoft SQL Server and stored/accessed through Class Library using Dapper as Object Relational Mapper (<strong>ORM</strong>). </li>
   <li> Upgraded the application to .NET Core3.1 and implemented Dependency Injection in the middle Web API layer using ASP.NET Core's built-in service container and Authentication and Authorization using JSON Web Token (<strong>JWT</strong>). </li>
 </ul>